200 residents evacuated after 2nd pool leak in Dania Beach

-DANIA BEACH - About 200 residents were evacuated from an apartment complex in Dania Beach after a rooftop pool leak.
+DANIA BEACH, Fla. - About 200 residents were evacuated from an apartment complex in Dania Beach after a rooftop pool leak.

-This was the second leak in two months at the Palace of Dania Beach rooftop pool, although authorities said this latest one wasn't as bad as the first.
+This was the second leak in two months at The Place at Dania Beach rooftop pool, although authorities said this latest one wasn't as bad as the first.

+"When I walk into my apartment, there's water coming from the ceiling in the bathroom and coming from the ceiling in my bedroom," said resident Maurice Andrews.

 There were 30 apartments on the sixth and seventh floors that were impacted and crews are working to restore power and clean the area, authorities said.